bippisb/data-hub/README.md

-# High-Value Datasets Portal
+# High-Resolution Datasets Portal

-A Jekyll-based website for showcasing high-value datasets curated by the Bharti Institute of Public Policy at ISB.
+A Jekyll-based website for showcasing high-resolution datasets curated by the Bharti Institute of Public Policy at ISB.

 ## Setup Instructions